amandaguglieri/hackinglife/docs/emacs.md

 ### Cursor Movement

-Differently from VIM "cursor mode" and "insert mode" go together in emacs, meaning you will be able to insert any character from whenever the cursor is without having to switch from one mode to another.
+A difference with vim or neovim editor, "cursor mode" and "insert mode" go together in emacs, meaning you will be able to insert any character from whenever the cursor is without having to switch from one mode to another.

 There is also a small but big difference.
 Emacs includes a blank character at the end of the line.
 This alone can sound very vague, but it allows you to move in a more natural and human way from the beginning of one line to the end of the previous one.
 Just this silly feature makes me love more emacs than vim (#sorryVimDudes).